MicrosoftDocs/sdk-api/sdk-api-src/content/inspectable/ne-inspectable-trustlevel.md

 Classes can be activated depending on the trust level of the caller and the trust classification of the activatable class.

+<a href="https://msdn.microsoft.com/1B579206-F6B9-47C1-A7F3-4E7ECDEDCBB4">RegisteredTrustLevel</a> is an alias for this enumeration.